 Food and Drink Christmas Fundraising Ideas

 When many people think of Christmas, the holiday’s traditional food and drinks often come to mind.
-There’s nothing like a delicious meal or mouthwatering sweets to bring people together, so incorporate these food and drink Christmas fundraiser ideas into your holiday strategy to attract supporters and leave a lasting impression this winter.
+There’s nothing like a delicious meal or mouthwatering sweets to bring people together, so incorporate these Christmas fundraiser ideas in your holiday strategy to attract supporters and leave a lasting impression this winter.

 Add some warmth to your supporters’ holidays by organizing a hot chocolate stand for your Christmas fundraising.
 This is an easy and cost-effective way for your nonprofit to engage with people in your local community—all you need is a table, some cups, and plenty of hot chocolate.

-Diversify your hot chocolate flavors and offer peppermint or gingerbread hot chocolate to entice your supporters.
-You can even consider selling branded merchandise, such as mugs or mittens, at your stand to raise additional funds.
+Diversify your hot chocolate flavors and offer peppermint or gingerbread hot chocolate to further entice your supporters.
+Additionally, consider selling branded seasonal merchandise, such as mugs or mittens, at your stand to improve your fundraising potential.

 If candy canes and hot chocolate aren’t enough for your nonprofit, you might be interested in hosting a Christmas sweets sale to cover all of the iconic holiday treats of the season.
-First and foremost, you’ll need to gather enough Christmas sweets to sell.
-To do so, reach out to your staff, volunteers, and supporters to see if they’re willing to contribute some of their favorite seasonal treats for the sale.
+To gather enough Christmas sweets to sell, reach out to your staff, volunteers, and supporters to see if they’re willing to contribute some of their favorite seasonal treats for the sale.